NathanVG/NathanVG/README.md

 I'm Nathan, a seasoned Front-End Engineer and UX/UI specialist from Ghent, Belgium.
 I love transforming ideas into beautiful and efficient user interfaces that make a real difference.

-Currently, I am leading front-end development at Agfa, focusing on crafting a proprietary Blazor design system that improves user experience across our applications.
+Currently, I am working as Front-End Lead at [Agfa](https://www.agfa.com/corporate/), focusing on crafting a proprietary Blazor design system that improves user experience across our applications.

 ### 🛠 Tech Stack